DFE-Digital/register-trainee-teachers/docs/support_playbook.md

 Note: This process will import a fresh copy of the applicants’ details and use them to create new records.
 This ensures that the system realigns with its normal mode of operation, correcting any issues caused by previously imported, potentially stale data.

-## Lead partners
+## Training partners

-### Converting a provider into lead partner
+### Converting a provider into training partner

-If a provider loses accreditation and needs to be converted into a lead partner, do the following
+If a provider loses accreditation and needs to be converted into a training partner, do the following

 * Find the ids of all providers that need to be converted
 * run the following task including the apostrophes